The Tenancy Agreement

 • it is at the best rent which can reasonably be obtained without a premium being taken (one off capital payment for the beneficial interest of the lease)

-There is no legal obligation for a landlord to provide the tenant with a written tenancy agreement.
+There is no legal obligation for a landlord to provide the tenant with a written tenancy agreement form.

-Despite the fact that there is no legal requirement a landlord should always use a properly written tenancy agreement, even if the tenancy is to a friend or relative.
-This is because the enforcement of possession or alteration of the terms of the tenancy is more expensive for a landlord without the documentary evidence of a tenancy agreement, as this will make accelerated proceedings unavailable.
+Despite the fact that there is no legal requirement a landlord should always use a properly written tenancy agreement form, even if the tenancy is to a friend or relative.
+This is because the enforcement of possession or alteration of the terms of the tenancy is more expensive for a landlord without the documentary evidence of a tenancy agreement form, as this will make accelerated proceedings unavailable.

 What types of tenancy agreement are there?